Blueberryy/Anti-Speedrunner_System/README.md

 ### What makes the Anti-Speedrunner System viable in Left 4 Dead/Left 4 Dead 2?
 Well, it's simple.
 The system provides various options for making sure that survivors stick together.
 Whether you're the kind of admin that wants to brutally punish players that rush, or just give them a little slap on the wrist, the Anti-Speedrunner System will have an option that you'll find useful/ideal for many situations.

+## Features
+1. Automatic mode - Provides the option to run a timer at the start of each map to keep track of who is speedrunning.
+2. Admin commands - Provides a variety of commands to manipulate the different system options.
+3. Admin immunity - Provides the option to give admins with the generic flag or the "ass_override" command immunity.
+4. Admin menu - Provides a category on the admin menu for the plugin.
+5. Player immunity - Provides a command to give players temporary immunity per map.
+6. Finale exception - Provides the option to automatically disable all systems on finale maps.
+7. Count bots as players - Provides the option to decide whether bots are affected by the system.
+8. Tank detection - Provides the option to keep the plugin enabled/disabled during Tank fights.
+9. Failsafe function - Provides the option to keep the plugin enabled/disabled after a certain amount of survivors are incapacitated/revived.
+10. Supports multiple game modes - Provides the option to enable/disable the plugin in certain game modes.
+11. Custom configurations - Provides support for custom configurations, whether per difficulty, per map, per game mode, per day, or per player count.
+12. Automatic config updater - Provides the ability to update the main config file when new convars are added.
+13. Menus - Provides menus for admin commands.
+14. Custom target list - Provides a menu list of players with similar names when one of them is targeted.
+14. Lock saferoom doors - Provides options for unlocking ending saferoom doors.
+If an invalid option or no option is chosen, the door immediately opens.
+15. Track speedrunners - Provides options for dealing with speedrunners.
+If an invalid option or no option is chosen, speedrunners will be warped back to the nearest teammate.
+16. Survivor and Infected target filters - Provides custom target filters.
+(Use @survivors for survivors and @infected for infected.)
+17. Log command usage - Provides the option to log command usage.
+18. Supports multiple languages - Provides support for translations.
+[Click here to add support for your language!](http://translator.mitchdempsey.com/sourcemod_plugins/310) (I check everyday so I can update the translation file attached to this post, but you can private message me as well to make sure.)

 ### Requirements
 The Anti-Speedrunner System was developed against SourceMod 1.8+.